Patrick-Gibbs/SCI30001/README.md

 * polymorphims – the possitions in each CRISPR/cas9 annealing contain polymorphics
 * polymorphim_frequency – the frequencey of the nucleotide possitions described in polymorphisms

+Execulation – navigate to /Expermiment2/ and use the following command:

+python3 polymorphicSites.py [target population] [off target populations]

+target and off target populations are given by integers pertaining to the index in the sync file.
+For example if one wanted to compared population 0 to population 1 they would use:

+python3 polymorphicSites.py [target population] [off target populations]

+for doing pair wise comprasons as was conducted in the research report it is recommneded to use GNU parallel.
+In particualr the following command was used in the research report.

+parallel python3 ./polymorphicSites.py {= 'if($arg[1]==$arg[2]) { skip() }' =} $sync_file ::: {0..63} ::: {0..63}